UBC-MDS/Workflows_showcase/README.md

 Note: These commands should run without any issues in Git Bash or Terminal.
 Please refer [altair help](https://altair-viz.github.io/user_guide/saving_charts.html).

-If you fave any problems saving Altair charts, on Linux systems run code `apt-get install chromium-chromedriver` in Git Bash or Terminal.
+For problems in saving Altair charts, on Linux systems run code `apt-get install chromium-chromedriver` in Git Bash or Terminal.

 <!-- #endregion -->